Edgenius/PlatoDocSite/content/form-builder/p05-single-text.md

 #### Separator in PDF
-In format rule property, you can change its render mode in PDF.
-For example, if your PDF already has ":" in a field, you can select No in "Print separator in PDF".
-Then the separator character won't render into PDF when PlatoForms generates it.
+In format rule property, you can change its separator rendering mode in PDF.
+For example, if the separator `:` is already exist in your PDF, you can select `No` in `Print separator in PDF` in its pop menu.
+This separator `:` character won't render into PDF when PlatoForms generates it.

 ![Separator Print Option](/images/page/form/separator-print.png)